parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

 <!------------ ACCESS ------------>
 <div id="ACCESS" class="tab-pane fade" markdown="1">

+### The ssh agent

+This step is optional, but worth reading for beginners.

+When accessing R2lab, you will be authenticated through ssh.
+Your public key is installed and authorized on the R2lab end, and in order to establish that you are who you claim to be, you (i.e. your computer) will be challenged so as to prove that you can access the corresponding private key.

+When multiple ssh connections are created, it is traditionally easier to run an ssh agent.
+The role of this software, that runs locally on your laptopm, is to work as a cache of private keys, so that you only need enter the password for your private key once when you log in into your laptop, rather than each time an ssh session is created - which can happen a lot.

+This is why, before you try to enter the R2lab gateway using your slice, we recommend that you add your ssh **private** key in your ssh agent, for example

+    $ ssh-add -K ~/.ssh/id_rsa

 ### Your Unix account

 The name that you need to use to enter the testbed using SSH is the